Safety and Security Report

 Whom should UNM Community Members specifically report Clery Crimes to:

-It is preferred that UNM - Valencia faculty, staff and students who are the victim of, or witness to, any crime on the UNM – Valencia Campus to accurately and promptly report incidents to UNM – Valencia PD (505-925-8570).
-In addition, reports can also be made to the:
+It is preferred that UNM-Valencia faculty, staff and students who are the victim of, or witness to, any crime on the UNM – Valencia Campus to accurately and promptly report incidents to UNM–Valencia PD (505-925-8570).
+In addition, reports can also be made to:

-- To your local police department if you are not located on the UNM – Valencia Campus.
+- Your local police department if you are not located on the UNM–Valencia Campus.

-- To the Director of Student Services Office (505-925-8560) - All members of the UNM community including faculty, staff, students and visitors can report crimes to the Director of Student Services.
+- The Director of Student Services Office (505-925-8560) - All members of the UNM community including faculty, staff, students and visitors can report crimes to the Director of Student Services.

 Anonymous, Confidential and Voluntary Reporting:

 We encourage all individuals to report crimes, however, when the victim or witness of a crime on the UNM – Valencia Campus elects to or is unable to make such a report to the UNM - Valencia PD or their respective law enforcement agency; but wants it included as a statistic in the ASFSR can voluntarily make a confidential report by using one of the following reporting avenues below: